NathanCustom Tailors

 Good OTR Exists

 I am not here to tell you OTR is always bad.
 It is not.
-SuitSupply's OTR line uses half-canvas construction starting around $499 -- genuinely good construction for the price.
+Suitsupply's ready-to-wear line uses canvas construction -- the brand describes both half-canvas and full-canvas options on its own site, not fully fused garments6 -- which is a big reason its suits punch above their price.
 J.Crew Ludlow is a solid entry point in the $350-$500 range.
 Brooks Brothers has been dressing American professionals for over 200 years and their 1818 line delivers consistent quality.

 But even the best OTR suit is designed for a hypothetical average body.
 You are adapting your body to the suit, not the suit to your body.
 That is the fundamental difference, and for many people it is the difference between a suit that looks "fine" and one that makes people say "that fits you perfectly."